 security is not the only factor that needs to be considered.

-durability must also be taken into account.
+Flexibility and durability must also be taken into account.

 Now let's consider passport flexibility